What is a 1-on-1 meeting?

 What is the purpose of one-on-one?

-One-on-ones work as a cornerstone for both: an effective manager and an engaged employee.
+One-on-one meetings work as a cornerstone for both: an effective manager and an employee.
+Through these meetings, a manger can touch base with his/her team in a more personalized manner.

 A one-on-one meeting is a recurring, open-ended, two-way interaction between a manager and her direct reports, where direct reports are free to speak their minds and open their heart with their manager